Nu-hin/remote_ruby/README.md

 In addition to the arguments above, you can fine-tune the SSH connection to the remote host, if SSH is used (that is, if the `host` argument is specified).
 The arguments for SSH configuration can be anything that is supported by [net-ssh gem](https://github.com/net-ssh/net-ssh).
 The complete list of parameters can be found in [the documentation for net-ssh](https://net-ssh.github.io/net-ssh/Net/SSH.html#method-c-start).
 Some of the parameters are in the table below.

-If the SSH configuration file is used (see `ssh_config` parameter in the table above), the explicitly specified values **will override** the values taken from SSH config.
+If the SSH configuration file is used (see `ssh_config` parameter in the table above), the explicitly specified values **will override** those taken from SSH config.

 | Parameter | Type |  Description |
 | --------- | ---- |  ----------- |